AbdulAshu/RLMS/README.md

 ```

-### We create a package for RLMS named: MO-RLMS in the PyPI repo
+### We create two packages for RLMS in the PyPI Repo named: MO-RLMS for GoogleColab and MI-RLMS-MO for local Jupyter Notebook
 ### Step-1 : To install MO-RLMS in GoogleColab type the following command:
 ```python
 !pip install MO-RLMS